compilenix/tls-tester/Readme.md

   * Trpple DES (3DES)
   * ... for the complete List search for "checkWeakCipherUsage" in this repo

-# What it won't test / cover for you
+# What it won't test for you
 * certificates in chain not send by the server
 * Extended Validation
 * OCSP Must Staple